 - May require Anatomy and Physiology to be completed before paramedic class begins.

 All EMT training candidates will need to complete the National Registry of EMT exams to get their Michigan EMT certification on the National level.
 There are two NREMT exams, the Cognitive exam and the Psychomotor exam.

 The cognitive exam is a written exam and the psychomotor exam is a hands on test that demonstrates your ability to perform life saving skills.
 Go to our NREMT exam page for more information about both these tests.

-The MDHHS and the NREMT schedules and confirms the psychomotor exam, but AEMT and paramedic candidates should register through Easy IC.
-They facilitate the online registration process and have the next available psychomotor testing dates posted online at the link above.
+The MDHHS and the NREMT schedule and confirm the psychomotor exam.
+Both AEMT and paramedic candidates can find testing locations and dates here.
+They have contact information for registration and have the next available psychomotor testing dates posted online at the link above.

 After passing both the Cognitive and Psychomotor exams, the National Registry of EMTs will automatically send you a congratulations letter in the mail along with your EMT certification.
 Once you have the NREMT certification, the last step is to apply for a Michigan EMT license.

 Michigan EMT License

 These are requirements that must be met before applying for the Michigan EMT license.
 The Michigan EMT license is a state license, while the NREMT is a national certification.
 These application requirements are for all four levels of EMS licensure.
 (MFR, EMT, AEMT, Paramedic.)

 - Must finish a Michigan EMT course within last 2 years and your Michigan Education Program Sponsor must provide proof of course completion to the MDHHS.